TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/ExtendingTca/Verifying/Index.rst

 Verifying the TCA
 =================
 You may find it necessary – at some point – to verify the full structure of the :php:`$GLOBALS['TCA']` in your TYPO3 installation.
-The **SYSTEM > Configuration** module makes it possible to have an overview of the complete :php:`$GLOBALS['TCA']`, with all customizations taken into account.
+The :guilabel:`System > Configuration` module makes it possible to have an overview of the complete :php:`$GLOBALS['TCA']`, with all customizations taken into account.

-.. note:: The **Configuration** module is part of the lowlevel system extension.
+.. note:: The :guilabel:`Configuration` module is part of the lowlevel system extension.
 In Composer mode you can install it with:

    .. code-block:: shell